Lose Yourself to Dance

-"Lose Yourself to Dance" is a song by French electronic music duo Daft Punk featuring vocals from American musician Pharrell Williams.
-Like their previous collaboration with fellow American musician Nile Rodgers, "Get Lucky", the song was written by Daft Punk, Williams, and Rodgers, for Daft Punk's fourth studio album Random Access Memories (2013).
+"Lose Yourself to Dance" is a song by French electronic music duo Daft Punk featuring American singer Pharrell Williams.
+Like their previous collaboration with American musician Nile Rodgers, the worldwide hit single "Get Lucky", the song was written for Daft Punk's fourth studio album Random Access Memories (2013).

-The song was distributed to radio stations as the second single from the album on 13 August 2013, following the worldwide hit single "Get Lucky".
+The song was distributed to radio stations as the second single from the album on 13 August 2013, following "Get Lucky".
 Prior to this release, "Lose Yourself to Dance" charted in various countries, including France, Sweden, Switzerland and the United Kingdom.
 In the UK, it joined the playlists of BBC Radio 1, BBC Radio 2, and a number of commercial and smaller stations.
 It reached number 49 in the UK Singles Chart.